 Jennifer Lawrence, PhD.

-As the owner and artistic director of Artistry House, Jennifer has more than fifteen years of experience teaching dance and fitness, including Ballet, Pointe, Pre-Pointe, Jazz, Leap 'N Learn, Conditioning, Phusia, and Stretch & Strengthen.
+As the owner and artistic director of Artistry House, Jennifer has 18 years of experience teaching dance and fitness, including Ballet, Pointe, Pre-Pointe, Jazz, Leap 'N Learn, Conditioning, Phusia, and Stretch & Strengthen.
 She began her training at Annabel Timms School of Ballet in Bridgeport, WV where she studied ballet, pointe, and jazz under Annabel Timms, Marcy Mossburg, and Cindy Timms-Pulice.
 Jennifer has served as faculty at Annabel Timms School of Ballet, Morgantown Dance Studio, and The Ballet Studio Lafayette in Lafayette, Louisiana, which is owned and operated by Beverly Spell creator of the nationally renowned Leap 'N Learn early childhood program.
 During the 2009-2010 dance season, Jennifer founded the Morgantown Youth Ballet Company, a junior division of the Morgantown Ballet Company, and served as artistic director of both companies from September 2010 through June 2013.
 She has also directed and choreographed productions of The Sleeping Beauty, Alice's Adventures in Wonderland, and The Butterfly Lovers.
 Jennifer has training in Pilates Mat and holds certifications in Progressing Ballet Technique, Acrobatic Arts, and Leap 'N Learn.